-Editors Circle member and bridal stylist Maradee Wahl of Dear Maradee has been sharing her styling advice for Inside Weddings readers the past few months.
+Editors Circle member and bridal stylist Maradee Wahl of Dear Maradee has been sharing her styling advice for Inside Weddings readers for years.
 This week, she's getting to the bottom of a concern amongst many brides-to-be: what are the rules when it comes to walking down the aisle?
 While there are a number of traditions one can choose to follow, Maradee explains her tips for getting down the aisle in style – from the moment a bride makes her entrance to the point when she meets her beloved at the altar.

 Photo by Elizabeth Messina; Bridal Stylist: Maradee Wahl for Dear Maradee

 Read on to learn more about walking down the aisle in style in the next Dear Maradee post, below:

 I am so nervous about walking down the aisle!

 I’m not sure who should escort me, how to hold my bouquet, or how to manage my veil... please help me get down the aisle in style!

 There are many ways to plan your walk down the aisle; the most important thing is that you and your family can all enjoy this momentous moment!